 #24 - The number one challenge faced by entrepreneurs is generating funding3

 Money matters in determining whether small businesses succeed or fail.
-In most situations, an entrepreneur has to raise business capital solely through individual efforts.
+An entrepreneur has to raise business capital solely through individual efforts in most situations.
 Statistics show that 77% of companies in 2018 were funded solely by the entrepreneur.
 Money sourced from a family member or friend made up about 25%.

 Entrepreneur statistics show that less than $5,000 capital is used to start one-third of small businesses, and 58% started with less than $25,000.
 About 65% of entrepreneurs in this capital bracket expressed doubts about the sufficiency of their capital.
 About 82% of businesses fail due to strained cash flow.
 No less than 29% of companies started by Americans fail due to insufficient funding to keep the business going.